hdamon/labelledArray/README.md

 # labelledArray

-A M
-atlab object class for manipulating structured arrays.
+A Matlab object class for manipulating structured arrays.